 All fish captured and kept with dip or landing nets, cast nets, boat-mounted scoops, wire baskets, minnow seines, and minnow traps in the spillway areas bordered by rip rap must be immediately placed on ice or in a dry container.
 Game fish caught with these gears must be released.
 This regulation was enacted to reduce the potential of transferring harmful Asian carps to the reservoir or other waters.

-The 12-inch crappie length limit does not apply to the reservoir spillway, but the spillway has a 15-crappie creel limit.
+The 12-inch crappie length limit does not apply to the reservoir spillway, but the spillway has a 10-crappie creel limit.

 Water Level

-Water level 214.97, stable, just under the rule curve Tuesday.
-The water level is supposed to remain at summer pool (215 ft) from May 1 to August 1.
-Expect water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain rule curve.
-For water level information, call (662)226-5911 or check at Vicksburg District Daily River Bulletin for a table OR Yalobusha River @ Grenada Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on 24-hour change for picture explanation of gate flow, spillway flow, etc.).
+Expect rapid water level rises and drawdowns as rain events happen and the Corps tries to achieve and maintain winter pool (193 ft) from December 1 until mid-January, then it should rise to 198 ft by March 1.
+For water level information, call (662)226-5911 or check at Vicksburg District Daily River Bulletin for a table OR Yalobusha River @ Grenada Dam, MS for a graph OR Yazoo River Basin Reservoirs for both (click on "24-hour change" numbers for a picture explanation of gate flow, spillway flow, etc.).
 Be sure to check the date on the table; it is usually updated midday.

 Grenada Reservoir Special Regulations